 Third-party Maintenance can cover multiple OEMs and various equipment types and classes through one contract for up to 50% less than OEM contracts.

 - Repeat the Process

 Optimizing our maintenance portfolio should be a continuous process of tweaking and improving.
 The more comfortable we become with the optimization cycle, the more ways we’ll discover to be more efficient.
-We should also track our progress and make IT maintenance optimization practices a standard for our teams.
+We should also track our progress and make third-party maintenance optimization practices a standard for our teams.

-THE PLATFORMS OF MAINTENANCE OPTIMIZATION
+THE PLATFORMS OF THIRD-PARTY MAINTENANCE OPTIMIZATION

 While many discovery initiatives start with spreadsheets, using IT Asset Management (ITAM), Hardware Asset Management (HAM), and Software Asset Management (SAM) solutions are best practices for efficiently leveraging inventory data.
 Let’s review some of our options:

 - Spreadsheets: Spreadsheets are a great tool, but they often have numerous challenges such as: